ray-project/ray/doc/source/handling-dependencies.rst

 * Your Ray script may import some files outside of the script (i.e., via relative imports)

 One frequent problem when running on a cluster is that Ray expects these "dependencies" to exist on each Ray node.
-Otherwise, you may run into different issues such as <TODO ADD ISSUE LINK>.
+If these are not present, you may run into issues such as ``ModuleNotFoundError`` or ``FileNotFoundError``.

-To address this problem, you can leverage Ray's **Runtime environments**.
+To address this problem, you can use Ray's **Runtime environments**.

 Concepts